 If your dog is a picky eater or has a sensitive stomach you should stick with homemade foods.
 The soup you make for the rest of the family probably has too much salt, so your best option is to try homemade bone broth, aka chicken stock.

 Here is a great recipe for bone broth.
 The good part in making a bone broth is that you can use the parts of the chicken you don’t have much use for when it comes to your family meal.
+If you are worried about whether chicken broth causes diarrhea, read this.
 The not so good part is that making bone broth takes a lot of time.

 If you’re using a regular pot, you just throw whatever bones you have in it (especially chicken feet), cover them with water and have them simmer for at least six hours.
 Make sure to add water from time to time.